How To Make Montessori Sandpaper Letters

 After scouring web groups like the yahoo based Montessori groups (I know, how old school!
 You guys have it easy with Facebook!)
-I came up with a fab idea (well, someone else’s suggestion) to use the non stick tread that you use on stairs, she explained that because the glue on the back is super strong it was a great alternative to sandpaper, which I was trying to avoid using.
-I thought it would be much harder job to actually use sandpaper plus I hate cutting it.
+I came up with a fab idea (well, someone else’s suggestion) to use the non stick tread that you use on stairs, she explained that because the glue on the back is super strong; it was a great alternative to sandpaper, which I was trying to avoid using.
+I thought it would be a much harder job to actually use sandpaper, plus I hate cutting it.
 So, off to the home centre I went, only to discover that they only do the stair grip stuff in strips in Japan.
 Bummer.

 Back to square one, again!
 I will not be defeated!

 To make the sandpaper letters….